mongodb/specifications/source/read-write-concern/read-write-concern.rst

 Read Concern
 ------------

-For naming and deviation guidance, see the `CRUD specification`(https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#naming)_ .
+For naming and deviation guidance, see the `CRUD specification <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#naming>`_.
 Defined below are the constructs for drivers.

 .. code:: typescript